aremmell/libsir/README.md

 - No dependencies (other than `libc` and `pthreads`).
 On Windows, libsir uses the native synchronization API.
 - Accompanied by a robust test suite to ensure dependable behavior, even if you make modifications to the source.
 - Won't fail silently&mdash;C library or platform level errors are captured and stored for posterity, on a per-thread basis.
 The *function, file, and line number from which it originated* are also captured.
 Additionally, libsir defines its own set of error messages to aid in troubleshooting.
-- Hardened&mdash;every function contains sanity checks for internal state as well as arguments passed in through the external interfaces. libsir's standard make recipes use *‑Wall&nbsp;‑Wextra&nbsp;‑Wpedantic*, and passes with *‑Wmissing-prototypes&nbsp;‑Wdouble-promotion&nbsp;‑Wfloat-conversion*, too.
+- Hardened&mdash;every function contains sanity checks for internal state as well as arguments passed in through the external interfaces. libsir's standard make recipes use *‑Wall&nbsp;‑Wextra&nbsp;‑Wpedantic*, and passes with *‑Wmissing‑prototypes&nbsp;‑Wdouble‑promotion&nbsp;‑Wfloat‑conversion*, too.
 - [Full documentation](https://libsir.rml.dev), thanks to Doxygen.
 - Lightweight&mdash;the shared library comes in at around 64&nbsp;KiB, and the static library around 60&nbsp;KiB.